 Google Forms is a free online tool that collects and organizes information into spreadsheets and allows users to easily create surveys and quizzes.
 The quizzes feature in Google Forms can grade form submissions, send emails with scores and feedback, and automatically generate charts to reflect the data.
 Google Forms combine multiple question-types, real-time results, and auto-grading functionality enabling easy data collection for a seamless assessment experience.

 Kahoot! is a game-based learning platform that makes it easy to create, share and play learning games or trivia quizzes in minutes.
 Unleash the fun in classrooms, offices and living rooms!
 It can be played by the whole class in real-time or by individual students on their time as students answer multiple-choice questions that are projected on the screen to individuals or teams of students.
 Students answer the questions with their smartphone, tablet, or computer.

 Quizizz is a tech tool used for student-paced participation in quizzes.
 It is a game-based review tool that can be played “live” or in “homework” mode.
 Students can use their smartphone, tablet or computer to respond to multiple-choice questions and receive immediate feedback.

 Quizlet is a digital learning tool that creates sets of study materials, converting the information into useful flashcards, quizzes, and games.
 The study materials can be shared with students, classmates, parents, and other teachers.
 Best of all, the tool is free for anyone to use, and the site contains over 100 million pre-made sets of study materials, most of which are suitable for classroom use.

-EdPuzzle is a free assessment-centered tool that allows teachers and students to create interactive online videos by embedding either open-ended or multiple-choice questions, audio notes, audio tracks, or comments on a video.
-Edpuzzle interactive videos can be made with videos from a number of websites, including YouTube, TED, Vimeo, and National Geographic.
+EdPuzzle is a free assessment-centered tool that allows teachers and students to create interactive online videos by embedding either open-ended or multiple-choice questions, voice over comments, or notes on a video.
+Edpuzzle videos can be made with videos from a number of websites, including YouTube, TED, Vimeo, and National Geographic.

 Nearpod is a platform used to engage learners in the classroom.
 Teachers can create interactive lessons that can be used in the 1:1 classroom.